Shannin/Lightweight-URL-Router-for-Node.js/README.md

 ```

 #### Define: With Parameters
-Appending a colon ':' before a path segment will pass the value supplied in the call URL to the callback function
+Prepend a colon ':' before a path segment will pass the value supplied in the call URL to the callback function

 ```
 tree.define("/hello/:name", function (name) {